ansible/ansible-documentation/docs/docsite/rst/plugins/strategy.rst

 Using strategy plugins
 ----------------------

 Only one strategy plugin can be used in a play, but you can use different ones for each play in a playbook or ansible run.
-By default Ansible uses the :ref:`linear <linear_strategy>` plugin.
+By default, Ansible uses the :ref:`linear <linear_strategy>` plugin.
 You can change this default in Ansible :ref:`configuration <ansible_configuration_settings>` using an environment variable:

 .. code-block:: shell

     export ANSIBLE_STRATEGY=free

-or in the `ansible.cfg` file:
+or in the ``ansible.cfg`` file:

 .. code-block:: ini